CHECKOUT MY FACEBOOK LIKE PAGE WITH A LOT MORE PHOTOS.

 On 3609 Mission Road and was next door to the Alligator Farm.
 Built in 1906 and was a must see.
 The birds raised there were sold to zoos worldwide and their feathers became famous adornments of the vamp gowns in the early movie days.
 "Take a stroll through the farm where you may see over one hundred of these giant birds on exhibition" Ostrich eggs and feathers were sold, the ostrich races, ostrich rides, a very popular tourist attraction.

 There was a large race track near Valley Blvd. and Soto St. From 1924 to 1936 the track drew thousands of fans to see the races.
 Movie stars and famous racers went to this racetrack.
 Imagine the Indy 500 in this community happening every week with the smell of exhaust, fuel, and the loud roaring engines!
 No city would have that today.
-The most exciting and the most deadliest racetrack in Los Angeles' history.
+This track was the most exciting and the most deadly racetrack in Los Angeles' history.
 Even though the track bordered Lincoln Heights I'm including it here.

 The Indian Village existed on the pre Selig Zoo grounds consisting of 15 acres at a cost of $50,000.
 Indian tribes and teepees were on these grounds.
-Indian goods and shows was the main attraction, 1909 to 1910s?
-Obviously a tourist attraction.
-Did anyone know about this?
+Indian goods and shows was the main attraction, 1908 to 1910s?
+Obviously a tourist attraction and not a real village.

 3800 Mission Road, in 1925 the Selig Zoo was sold and renamed Luna Park Zoo.
 It had the largest private collection of lions, tigers, leopards, etc., in the entire country.
 Some famous animals were Mary the chimpanzee, Jackie the famous wrestling lion with his trainer Melvin Koontz, lion trainer Louis Roth, and Olga Celeste famous for her leopard vaudeville acts.
 Admission 30 cents, Children 10 cents.
 Then in 1932 Luna Park Zoo was sold and renamed California Zoological Gardens.